Programs : Brochure

 |Program Manager||Katherine Kroeger | email@example.com|

-Communication and Culture in Rome is a 15-credit program offered through the Department of Communication.
-Students will take a 12-credit intensive fieldwork course co-taught by Valerie Manusov and Andrea Otanez, each of whom brings a unique perspective on observing people in diverse spaces and reporting and analyzing those observations to diverse audiences.
-Using observational and journalistic methods, students will explore Rome and its surroundings, focusing specifically on the interplay between public space, culture, history, communication and contemporary life.
-Half of the class time will be spent learning foundational theoretical and methodological tools; the other half will be spent carefully observing life in and around Rome.
-In addition to work completed during class, students will write various reports and produce multimedia stories or other journalistic essays based on extensive observations and sensory reporting of assigned field sites.
+Italian Media and Culture: Comparative and Global Perspectives is a 15-credit program offered through the Department of Communication.
+Students will take a 12-credit course co-taught by Ekin Yasin and Matthew Powers, each of whom bring a unique perspective to understanding how the globalization of media manifests itself in Italy and European media differ from those found in the US.
+Using ethnographic methods students will explore Rome and its surroundings and Rome’s media ecology, focusing primarily the interplay between globalization, mediatization and urbanization.
+Half of the class will be spent learning foundational theoretical and methodological tools; the other half will be spent carefully documenting trends of media and globalization in and around Rome.
+In addition to work completed during class, students will write various reports based on extensive observations of one or more assigned field sites.

 To facilitate students’ transition to Rome, the program also includes a 3-credit intensive Italian language course during weeks 2-4.
 Students will learn some basic tools for interacting with people in order to accomplish day-to-day tasks.

-The program includes excursions to many sites in and around Rome and in other parts of Italy.
+The program includes excursions to many sites in and around Rome.

-Students will stay in private apartments or UWRC apartments, as arranged by UWRC.
+Students and faculty will stay in private apartments or UWRC apartments, as arranged with the UWRC.

 There are no prerequisites for the program.
-Selection will be based on these factors, although not in this order (1) major, (2) class standing, (3) GPA, (4) letters of recommendation, (5) reasons for wanting to participate in this particular program, (6) ability to adapt to new situations, (7) willingness to work with others, (8) previous study abroad experiences, and (9) interview.
+Selection will be based on: (1) major, (2) class standing, (3) GPA, (4) letters of recommendation, (5) reasons for wanting to participate in this particular program, (6) ability to adapt to new situations, (7) willingness to work with others, (8) previous study abroad experiences, and (9) interview.

 Students learn Italian language skills relevant to their everyday life experiences in Rome.
 The course meets intensively for the first 3 weeks of the program.